htmlburger/carbon-fields/readme.txt

 = Q. Can I use Carbon Fields for commercial purposes? =
 A. Sure, go ahead!
 It is completely open source.

-== Usage & Documentation ==

-You can reach the documentation here: http://carbonfields.net/docs/

 == Changelog ==